 - Older adults and those with underlying chronic medical conditions or compromised immune systems may be at increased risk of complication

 - Read more about illness severity

-People can spread the COVID-19 disease to each other through nose and mouth droplets when someone who is infected coughs, sneezes, or exhales.
-The droplets can land in the mouths or noses of people nearby and be breathed in; and on surfaces and objects that other people then touch.
-Infected people may be able to spread the disease before they have symptoms or feel sick.
-A person can also spread the disease if they have no symptoms.
+Infected individuals can spread the virus through respiratory droplets when they cough, sneeze or exhale.
+The droplets can land in the mouths or noses of people nearby and be breathed in; on surfaces and objects that other people touch.
+Infected people may be able to spread the disease before they have symptoms or even if they are asymptomatic.
 Research has shown that 30-45% of people infected do not develop symptoms.
 The picture depicts your risk exposure according to your activities (click on picture to enlarge):

-If you are experiencing any of these emergency symptoms, call 911 right away.
+If you are experiencing any of these emergency symptoms listed below, call 911 right away.
 If you are a student living on campus, please call Public Safety 651-631-5310 after you have called 911.